wstrange/GoogleAuth/README.md

 Whom Is This Library For
 ------------------------

-Any developer creating a Java application which has user logins that could be protected by two factor authentication.
-That is, rather than just relying on the quality and the safety of a password, the application can require a second token be also entered.
-This token changes every 30 seconds.
+Any developer who wants to add TOTP multi-factor authentication to a Java application and needs the server-side code to create TOTP shared secrets and verify TOTP passwords.

-Although there are dedicated token devices available (such as what you get from your bank), a user may install a token generating application on their desktop or mobile device.
+Users may use TOTP-compliant token devicess (such as those you get from your bank), or a software-based token application (such as Google Authenticator).

 Installing
 ----------

 Add a dependency to your build environment.

-In gradle

-     compile 'com.warrenstrange:googleauth:0.4.3'

-In maven
+If you are using Maven:

     <dependency>
       <groupId>com.warrenstrange</groupId>
       <artifactId>googleauth</artifactId>
-      <version>0.4.3</version>
+      <version>0.5.0</version>
     </dependency>

+If you are using Gradle:

+     compile 'com.warrenstrange:googleauth:0.5.0'

 The required libraries will be automatically pulled into your project:

   * Apache Commons Codec.
   * Apache HTTP client.

-A minimum of Java 7 is required.
+The minimum Java version required to build and use this library is Java 7.

 Client Applications
 -------------------